raffaeleguidi/journalino/README.md

     --protocol              Protocol - tcp or udp, default is "udp".
     -h --help               Display help information
-    -a --all                Whether we should send all logs instead of only docker logs - default is false -h --help               Display help information
+    -a --all                Whether we should send all logs instead of only docker logs - default is false -l --listen             Whether we should listen on port TCP 12200 instead of using journalctl -h --help               Display help information

 EXAMPLES